Paths between colourings of sparse graphs

-We can extend this sequence to $H + u$ for each $u \in I$ by recolouring $u$ with some colour not used in its neighbourhood (this is possible since $k \geq d + 1$) whenever some neighbour of $u$ is recoloured to its colour.
+We can extend this sequence to $H + u$ for each $u \in I$ by recolouring $u$ with some colour not used in its neighbourhood (this is possible since $k \geq d+1$) whenever some neighbour of $u$ is recoloured to its colour.
 At the end of the sequence, we recolour $u$ with $\beta(u)$.
 So we can successively add vertices of $I$ to $H$ and obtain in this way a sequence of recolourings from $\alpha$ to $\beta$ such that the number of recolourings of vertices of $I$ are independent of one another.
-As every subgraph of $G$ contains a special independent set, such a sequence exists (say, by strong induction on the order of $G$) and the number $f(n)$ of times a vertex of $G$ is recoloured satisfies the recurrence relation
+As every subgraph of $G$ contains a special independent set, such a sequence exists (say, by strong induction on the order of $G$).
+Moreover, the maximum number $f(n)$ of times each vertex of a graph with $n$ vertices and maximum average degree $d - \epsilon$ is recoloured satisfies the recurrence relation

 and the theorem follows by the master theorem. \end{proof}